swizard0/spiderq/README.md

 Protocol uses simple request-reply schema (synchronous).
 Both requests and replies are encoded according to [specifications](https://github.com/swizard0/spiderq-proto#specifications) in last frame of zeromq message. `Spiderq` server can handle any number of frames in message: all of them except the last one will be returned to the client back, and the last frame will be the actual server reply.
 This allows a client to pass arbitrary information with requests, for example, cookies, authentication, state or some internal routing data (see [espiderq](https://github.com/swizard0/espiderq) implementation).

+## License

+The MIT License (MIT)

+Copyright (c) 2016 Alexey Voznyuk

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.